kiboschool/course-web-application-development/src/lessons/auth.md

 As part of managing authentication, you'll learn about using external services to sign in, and learn more about sending emails from your application.

+## Authentication and Authorization

+There are two key words that both start with "Auth".

+**Authentication** is about verifying who someone is.

+**Authorization** is about granting access, based on who they are.

+Read more about the basics of [Authentication vs. Authorization from Auth0](https://auth0.com/docs/get-started/identity-fundamentals/authentication-and-authorization).